Most Orphans Want to Know Their Biological Parents

 Every person that has ever walked the earth was created by God.
 In the grand scheme of things, God is their father.
 He breathed life into our bodies and the very air in our lungs is His.
 We were created in Him, through Him, and for Him (Colossians 1:15-16).

-Non-Christians are seeking reconciliation with God, their father.
+Whether we know it or not, non-Christians are seeking reconciliation with their Heavenly Father.
 They want to know why they are here and what they are created for.
 In their heart of hearts, they are longing for connection with God.

 People Want What We Can Be Having